- About the Doha Film Festival

 - No entry fee is required to submit a film to the Festival.

-- Film copies must be sent on or before the deadlines noted in ‘B’, above.
-Film copies must be sent by private link either for streaming or download.
-(There is a dedicated space for this information in the submission form)
+- Film copies must be sent on or before the applicable deadline noted in Section 4: Key Dates.
+Film copies must be sent by private link, either for streaming or download.
+There is a dedicated space for this information in the submission form.

-- Rough cuts or works-in-progress may be submitted to the Made in Qatar section ONLY.
-The film MUST BE identified as such on the entry form.
-If selected, confirmation must be received no later than 1 September 2025, that the film will be complete with appropriate subtitles no later than 20 October 2025.
-Film promotional materials should be submitted one week after the film is invited, this includes trailer, film stills, press kit, director images and a time-coded dialogue/subtitle list.
+- Rough cuts or works-in-progress may be submitted to the Made in Qatar section only.
+The film must be identified as such on the entry form.
+If selected, confirmation must be received no later than 1 September 2026 that the film will be complete with appropriate subtitles no later than 20 October 2026.
+Film promotional materials should be submitted one week after the film is invited, including a trailer, film stills, press kit, director images and a time-coded dialogue/subtitle list.

-- All submissions must include a private link to the film and English subtitles must appear on non-English language films.
+- All submissions must include a private link to the film.
+English subtitles must appear on non-English-language films.

-- Submission of a film for selection implies unconditional acceptance of these Rules & Regulations.
+- Submission of a film for selection implies unconditional acceptance of these Rules and Regulations.

 - Invited Works